 Consistently excellent operating in every positon across Everton's backline, he made 36 appearances and was crowned the Club's Young Player of the Season.

 Godfrey received further recognition with a summons to manager Gareth Southgate's provisional England squad for the rearranged 2020 European Championship.
-He made his senior England debut in a 1-0 victory for the Three Lions over Austria at Riverside Stadium and acquired a second cap when starting and finishing a single-goal friendly success against Romania at the same venue four days later.
+He made his senior England debut off the bench in a 1-0 warm-up victory for the Three Lions over Austria at Riverside Stadium and acquired a second cap when starting and finishing a single-goal friendly success against Romania at the same venue four days later.

 The second Everton campaign for Godfrey was delayed by a brush with COVID and his season was twice interrupted after the turn of the year, a hamstring injury originally side-lining Godfrey, who subsequently sustained a thigh problem.